Introduction to Python

 dict_keys(['brand', 'model', 'year', 'colors'])

-A variable can be used to point to the keys
+A variable can be used to point to the key

-s of the dictionary, so calling it once is required
+s of the dictionary, so that calling it once is necessary

 diccionario = {"brand": "Ford","model": "Mustang","year": 1964}# Se declara una vez la variable que apunta a las keysx = diccionario.keys()print(x)# Se añade una nueva keydiccionario["color"] = "white"# Se consulta la variable que apunta a las keyprint(x)